jokla/jokla.github.io/_posts/2014-09-29-sdk-c-romeo.md

 `$ pip install qibuild --user`
 * Now we add the installation location of Qibuild in the PATH.
 Open the file bashrc: `$ gedit ~/.bashrc` and in the end of the file add:
  `export PATH=${PATH}:${HOME}/.local/bin`
-* Open a new terminal and check if Qibuil is correctly installed:
+* Open a new terminal and check if Qibuild is correctly installed:
 `$ qibuild --version`
 * Now we have to create a qibuild “worktree”.
 This path will be the root from where qiBuild searches to find the sources of your projects.
 We can use the folder we created before: `~/romeo/workspace`.
 `$ cd ~/romeo/workspace`